Breach of Confidence: Improper Use of Business Information Including Trade Secrets | Debly Law

 The Law

-Per the Supreme Court in the case of Lac Minerals Ltd. v.
+As per the case of Lac Minerals Ltd. v.
 International Corona Resources Ltd., [1989] 2 S.C.R.
-574, the elements requiring proof so to constitute a breach of confidence case are:
+574, a Supreme Court decision, the elements that must be proven within a breach of confidence case are:

 • The information conveyed was confidential;